Igigog/anomaly-modding-book/src/configs/condlists.md

 local result = xr_logic.pick_section_from_condlist(game_object_1, game_object_2, condlist)
 ```

-the code above is the equivalent of:
+The code above is the equivalent of:

 ```lua
 if                                                                  -- {